 Brown Bag Lecture Series

 The Archaeology Brown Bag Lectures provide opportunities for both students and professors to share the results of their recent research and to receive invaluable feedback.
 In addition, by inviting distinguished scholars and students from other institutions, it provides our archaeological community with a chance to widen their intellectual knowledge as well as their academic social sphere.
 The series is generally held on Fridays 12–1pm in Room 101, 51 Hillhouse Avenue.
 Lunch is provided.
-For more information on Brown Bag lectures, or to be added to our mailing list, please contact Francesco D'Aria.
+For more information on Brown Bag lectures, or to be added to our mailing list, please contact Nicole D'Aria.